 Chau was surprised to learn that there are many levels of smiling.
 Level one is smiling with the eyes for relationships that are meeting for the first time and do not have many connections.
 Level two is smiling for partnerships or relationships that have had a few conversations.
 Level three is smiling naturally, for relationships that are close and have many connections and have met many times.
 "I also learned how to smile even when I am tired to motivate my employees," she said.

-According to a survey by VnExpress , in the past month, on Vietnamese social media platforms, content with the keyword "learning etiquette" has attracted nearly 400,000 views and likes.
-Currently, there are more than 50 facilities opening direct classes, each course lasts from two to 21 days, the lowest tuition fee is over two million VND, the highest is up to several hundred million VND.
+According to a survey by VnExpress , over the past month, on Vietnamese social media platforms, content with the keyword "learning etiquette" has attracted nearly 400,000 views and likes.
+Currently, there are more than 50 facilities opening direct classes, each course lasts from two to 21 days, the lowest tuition fee is over two million VND, the highest is several hundred million VND.
 The classes are mainly in Hanoi and Ho Chi Minh City.

 Ms. Nguyen Quynh Trang, founder of the Asian Style Academy (HCMC), said that about 5 years ago, very few people knew about this subject, and those who knew did not register to study it because they thought it was only for the aristocracy and the rich.